timmayg/clus2023-devwks-2008/labs-pods.md

 ### User: ciscolive
 ### Password: ciscolive123

-The first SSH session will be used for managing Ansible and the files.
+<li> The first SSH session will be used for managing Ansible and the files. </li>

-The second SSH session will be a jump box for you to get to the first Cat9300 switch.
+<li> The second SSH session will be a jump box for you to get to the first Cat9300 switch. </li>

 <code> ssh 10.1.1.5 </code>

-The third SSH session will be a jump box for you to get to the second Cat9300 switch.
+<li> The third SSH session will be a jump box for you to get to the second Cat9300 switch.</li>

 <code> ssh 10.1.1.55 </code>